Kick-off Briefing for Physical AI Leading Technology Development Project

 View original image

-Vice Minister Ryu stated, "Just as the researchers who developed the electronic switching system (TDX) in the past achieved the miracle of localization with utmost determination, if we approach this project with the same resolve and sense of mission, Korea can emerge as a global leader in physical AI."
+Vice Minister Ryoo remarked, "Just as the research team achieved the miracle of localizing electronic switching systems (TDX) with extraordinary determination in the past, I believe that if we approach this project with the same resolve and sense of mission, Korea can become a world-leading power in physical AI."

 LG Electronics' home AI robot 'CLOi' in operation.
 Photo by Myunghwan Lee